Orangestella/Text-Adventure/readme.md

 # Text Adventure: SDwCaCpp coursework
+_Game engine version: v1.2.1
+Document version v1.3 (Fourth modification)_
+---
 This project is a **simple game engine** for a text adventure.
 “**Text adventures**”, now called “interactive fiction”, were among the first type of computer game ever produced.
 These games have no graphics; the player reads the story of the game in text, and decides what their character will do by typing commands at a prompt.
+---
 ## Features
 There lists the main features of this engine.